 Consumer Confidence in Portugal averaged -17.74 points from 1997 until 2021, reaching an all time high of -0.10 points in September of 1997 and a record low of -47.80 points in October of 2012.
 This page provides - Portugal Consumer Confidence - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Portugal Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Consumer Confidence in Portugal is expected to be -16.20 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Portugal to stand at -8.00 in 12 months time.
-In the long-term, the Portugal Consumer Confidence is projected to trend around -6.60 Index Points in 2020, according to our econometric models.
+Consumer Confidence in Portugal is expected to be -6.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Portugal Consumer Confidence is projected to trend around -7.00 points in 2022 and -10.00 points in 2023, according to our econometric models.